 Epstein emails reveal how billionaires and back-channel power brokers discussed war-zone, strategic infrastructure, and global influence outside government oversight

-Jeffrey Epstein’s correspondence does not read like the inbox of a financier on the margins of global affairs.
+Jeffrey Epstein’s correspondence does not read like the inbox of a financier operating on the margins of global affairs.

 Afghanistan, polio, and private coordination in an active war zone

-In the email forwarded to Jeffrey Epstein, Rød-Larsen states that Bill Gates had spoken directly by telephone with Afghan President Hamid Karzai regarding polio eradication in Afghanistan.
+In an email forwarded to Jeffrey Epstein, Rød-Larsen states that Bill Gates had spoken directly by telephone with Afghan President Hamid Karzai regarding polio eradication in Afghanistan.
 The message treats the call as a completed engagement and frames it as a catalyst for next steps.

-Epstein’s response is brief and specific.
-Summarizing the outcome, he writes: “bg will send 5 million to start.”
+“bg will send 5 million to start.”

-Days earlier, Rød-Larsen circulated an “urgent” message warning that a public Gates Foundation action had “hardened the Pak Taliban’s position” and threatened to derail what he described as “very discreet and very confidential outreach” with militant actors.
+Other emails in the same chain underscore why discretion was central.
+Rød-Larsen warned that a visible Gates Foundation action had “hardened the Pak Taliban’s position” and threatened to derail what he described as “very discreet and very confidential outreach” with militant actors.
+Only weeks earlier, the Afghan Taliban had expressed support for polio eradication—but explicitly on the condition that no foreigners be involved.

 Strategic infrastructure and maritime power